Twigonometry/go-get-fitter/README.md

 # go-get-fitter
-Web app for fitness tracking
+Web app for fitness tracking, written in Go